Connect with us

 “We’ve had all those guys in our radar.
 And along with Jamie, the Ravena brothers have always been something we’ve talked about.”

-But after representing the country once more after quite a while, can that pave the way for a Gilas comeback?
-That’s a question not a few have been wondering about after proving their worth once more in Bangkok.
+But after representing the country once more after some time, could that pave the way for a Gilas comeback?
+Many people have asked the same question after the players proved their worth once more in Bangkok.

-Cone, however, stressed that the brain trust would want to focus on the kind of program they’ve been setting up based on their experiences in the past.
+Cone, however, stressed that the brain trust wants to focus on the kind of program they’ve been setting up based on their experiences in the past.

-Given that this current Gilas iteration has been working within the PBA calendar, keeping a compact pool appears to be the most ideal, especially with the limited amount of practice time they’re being provided with for tournaments.
+Given that this current Gilas iteration has been working within the PBA calendar, keeping a compact pool appears to be the most ideal, especially with the limited amount of practice time they get for tournaments.

 “Again, we don’t want to increase it to a huge pool because that’s too unwieldy for the time of preparation that we have,” Cone said.